CasperLuiten/DDPG-DIPC/README.md

 The code consists of two main scripts:

 DDPG_DIPC_Training.m
 Used to train agent

 DDPG_DIPC_Simulation.m
 Used to simulate results using trained agent

 Additionally, the "DIPC.m"  file is used to create the learning environment.
 Two videos are included as well.
 In the report a description for these videos is provided.

+IMPORTANT: The code uses the Reinforcement Learning Toolbox and Deep Learning Toolbox for MATLAB.
+These toolboxes must be installed before the code can be used.